Definitive Guide to Industrial Commercial Real Estate Investing

 Matt Carrigan

 From manufacturing to shipping, distribution and beyond, industrial real estate has long been a core driver behind many firms’ investment strategies.
 Fueled by the rising demand for e-commerce fulfillment channels, the recent shift in focus from retail to industrial brought an even brighter spotlight on this property class.
-What industrial might lack in its aesthetic, it more than makes up for as a reliable, future-proof investment–and one that’s currently reveling in demand.
+While the spotlight on industrial has waned, this property type remains a reliable, future-proof investment that supports consumer trends.
 Read on to learn more about investing in industrial real estate.

 What Is Industrial Real Estate?

-Though they may lack the visual appeal of other asset classes, like multifamily, industrial real estate is a practical investment that’s increasingly central to today’s economy.
+Though they may lack the visual appeal of other property types and asset classes, like multifamily, industrial real estate is a practical investment that’s increasingly central to today’s economy.

 How E-Commerce Is Driving Demand for Industrial Real Estate Investments

-When the pandemic prevented the public from shopping at brick and mortar stores, people turned to eCommerce websites like Amazon, which were already growing in popularity.
-For many consumers across wide-ranging categories, eCommerce has become the norm thanks to fast shipping, simplicity and convenience.
+When the pandemic prevented the public from shopping at brick and mortar stores, people turned to eCommerce websites like Amazon, which were already growing rapidly.
+For many consumers, eCommerce has become the norm thanks to fast shipping, simplicity and convenience.
+Nonetheless, retail still holds an important place when it comes to consumer purchasing decisions, and in 2024, is experiencing positive signals.

 Demand for industrial real estate has surged as firms vie for opportunities to invest in the infrastructure powering eCommerce.